10 Best Dr. Scholl’s Insoles Compared & Tested

 2. The Support and Cushioning of the Insoles

-The benefits of gel and memory foam are that they are extra malleable to your feet, provide a sort of “massage like” feel, and really move with you – i.e., as you walk or run and shift weight from your heels through your arches to your toes, the gel and memory foam will glide and shift with your changing weigh distribution.
+The benefits of gel and memory foam are that they are extra malleable to your feet, provide a sort of “massaging” feel, and really move with you – i.e., as you walk or run and shift weight from your heels through your arches to your toes, the gel, and memory foam will glide and shift with your changing weight distribution.
 Some runners and exercisers might not like the feel of the extra cushioning as they run though, because it can feel a bit heavier, hotter on your feet, and not as breathable.
 If you are experiencing pain from standing too much, then a gel or memory foam cushioning is a great option.

 3. The Total Cost and Overall Value of the Insole

 Insoles might seem like one of those cheap solutions to foot and ankle pain – and they certainly are when you consider the medical bills associated with doctors and specialists appointments, surgeries, and physical therapy.
 Yet, they might be more expensive than you are anticipating.
 Most full length and three quarter length insoles range from $15 to $20.
 However, the more expensive ones, like Dr. Scholl’s Tri-Comfort Orthotics Inserts which are designed for comfort, support, flexibility, to fit any shoe and to be long lasting, are almost $30.
 The insoles that are sold in shorter lengths – generally heel inserts – range from $5 to $10 per pair.
 Therefore, these will not stretch your budget as much but they also will not offer you full foot cushioning and support.